imabhaysachan20/Ecommerce-Store-React/README.md

 # E-Commerce Store

 This is a fully responsive e-commerce store built using **React**, **Tailwind CSS** with **DaisyUI**, and **React Router DOM** for routing.
-The project includes features such as authentication, guest login, theme switching between light and dark modes, dynamic content fetching for featured products, and advanced product filtering and searching.
+The project includes features such as authentication (using JWT), guest login, theme switching between light and dark modes, dynamic content fetching for featured products, and advanced product filtering and searching.

 ## Features